 5. Thoughtful Touches

 It’s the little touches that really make the difference.
-A carafe of water with glasses on the bedside and a towel on the end of the bed will make guests feel welcome as soon as they arrive.
+A carafe of water with glasses on the bedside table and some fluffy towels on the end of the bed will make guests feel welcome as soon as they arrive.

 No-one loves an empty battery.
 A spare universal charger will avoid any 21st century smart-phone related meltdowns.
 Make sure there’s spare plug sockets or an extension cable so your guests can charge up their devices, and grab an adapter to cater for any international guests that are coming.
 They’ll love you for it.